-Many menopausal women want to know if hormonal hair loss can be reversed.
+Many people want to know if hormonal hair loss can be reversed.
 The answer is yes!
-Fortunately, unlike genetic hair loss, you can reverse most hair loss caused by hormonal imbalances is reversible.
+Fortunately, unlike genetic hair loss, most hair loss caused by hormonal imbalances is reversible.

 1. More movement